 Tailwind TMS is built for carriers.
 Keelway is built for brokers.

 Tailwind TMS (formerly Truckin Digital) is a QuickBooks-native TMS aimed at owner-operators and small carriers.
 The QBO integration is genuinely good.
 What it isn't built for is the broker-side problem: 40 carrier replies hitting your inbox on every posted load, each one in a different format.
-Keelway is a broker-first TMS at $400/month flat, unlimited users, with AI carrier-email triage and QuickBooks Online included.
+Keelway is a broker-first TMS at $799/mo flat, unlimited users, with AI carrier-email triage and QuickBooks Online included.
 Here's the honest side-by-side.

 What Tailwind TMS is, honestly